Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 - Nut allergies: Avoid almond, macadamia, and other nut-derived oils

-- Active breakouts: Skip heavy, high-oleic oils until skin clears
+- Active breakouts: Skip heavy, high-oleic oils until skin feels more balanced

-- Fungal acne: Avoid oils high in oleic acid; stick to squalane or MCT oil
+- Fungal skin concerns: Avoid oils high in oleic acid; stick to squalane or MCT oil

-- Rosacea flares: Some oils may trigger flushing; test carefully
+- Skin that flushes easily: Some oils may contribute to flushing; test carefully

 - Before sun exposure: Some oils (like citrus-infused oils) can increase photosensitivity